 8) If you’ve appeared in any newspapers, magazines, etc. try to incorporate them into your display.

-There’s a lot that goes into preparing for a book signing, and a lot of different types of people to handle, but I’ve found if I have an appealing display and make an effort to engage the people who are walking by, I will generally I have great success.
-I sell anywhere from 10-20 books per signing (which tend to last 2-3 hours).
+There’s a lot that goes into preparing for a book signing, and a lot of different types of people to handle, but I’ve found if I have an appealing display and make an effort to engage the people who walk by, the signing will be a success.
+I typically sell anywhere from 10-20 books per signing (which tend to last 2-3 hours).
 I have also met some wonderful people by making these appearances.
 I have been invited to speak to school groups and forums, and made connections I would have never had if I had not been out engaging the public with my work.